 Pros of Bezel Settings

 In my humble opinion, the absolute best thing about a bezel set diamond engagement ring is the protection it gives to the diamond itself.
 That baby is going NO-WHERE.
 The strip of metal is not going to loosen or bend like prongs have been known to do.
 Nope.
-That little ring of white gold (or yellow gold/platinum /palladium/silver, we ain’t here to judge you on your precious metal choices here folks) is going to sit just over the girdle of the diamond (the widest, thinnest, most vulnerable part of the stone) and save it from any unsavoury bumps and chips it might otherwise encounter.
+That little ring of precious metal is going to sit just over the girdle of the diamond (the widest, thinnest, most vulnerable part of the stone) and save it from any unsavoury bumps and chips it might otherwise encounter.
 In fact, the bezel setting works particularly well for those fancier diamond shapes that have sharper, pointer edges such as pear cut, marquise cut or princess cut diamonds….
 Those little gems will be safe and snug inside that ring of gold.

 Other plus is that this tiny ring of metal also means no snagging!
-Yup, the days of destroying your tights or tearing your gloves (or inadvertently scratching someone’s face off with pointy claw-like prongs) are gone!
+Yup, the days of destroying your tights or tearing your gloves or snagging on a sweater sleeve are gone!
 The smooth edges of a bezel set diamond mean no catching, no scratching and no snagging… #ClawlessButFlawless

-This no-fuss, snag-free, Mr. Nanny-style ring setting means that it’s the perfect choice for a girl or boy who spends their days building things/saving people/making messes.
-If you work with your hands or have a very active lifestyle (base jumping anyone?), this could be the ring style for you!
-That’s because a bezel set diamond also tends to sit lower than a traditional prong set stone, meaning there’s less opportunity for you to smash it against things… thus destroying your ring and your marriage.
+This no-fuss, snag-free option is great if you work with your hands or have a very active lifestyle this could be the ring style for you!
+That’s because a bezel set diamond also tends to sit lower than a traditional prong set stone, meaning there’s less opportunity for you to knock it against things.

 Cons of Bezel Settings

 We’ve ridden the highs, and now we must face the lows.
 So what’s less than ideal about the bezel setting?
 Well for one, they are more expensive.
 Yeah, it doesn’t take a Nobel Prize winning economist to see that more metal = more money.
 While prongs/claws are somewhat flimsier, they are smaller and therefore use up less metal.
-Our Mr. Nanny-style, no-fuss bezel setting on the other hand, is far more robust (like me after Christmas) and so it will leave you with a bit less cash in that pocket book (like me after Christmas).
+Our no-fuss bezel setting on the other hand, is far more robust and so it will leave you with a bit less cash in that pocket book.

 It’s not just the amount of metal used that can impact the price.
-The level of expertise and skill needed to create a bezel setting can hike up the cost faster than a cancan dancer hikes up her dress.
+The level of expertise and skill needed to create a bezel setting can hike up the cost as well.
 This is because each bezel ring setting is custom made to fit your exact diamond, and this skill can be costly.
 It is certainly worth getting this done correctly however, as a poorly made ring can make the next downside of bezel settings even more pronounced; a lifeless diamond…

 That’s right folks, bezel settings can steal the thunder from your hard-earned diamond!
 The horror.
 This is because the ring of metal that helps us keep the diamond safe (hurrah!) also stops that all important light from entering the stone (boo!).
 As you will remember from previous posts (you’ve read all of them of course), diamonds need light!
 They want to pull in all that lovely light from the world around them inside, and then bounce it around for a while before throwing it back out again because they’ve got an early meeting in the morning.
 The problem is, the bezel setting stops some light from entering and leaving, which can (but not always) mean a diamond with a little less sparkle and pizzazz.